ioos/erddap-gold-standard/_docs/erddap-utils.md

 ## Refreshing datasets

-ERDDAP caches your datasets so changes may not show up.
-In that case you can refresh the dataset using the hardFlag with:
+ERDDAP caches information about datasets so changes may not show up.
+In that case, you can fully refresh a dataset using a `hardFlag` with:

 ```
 erddap_refresh_dataset <dataset id>